ridvanaltun/react-native-deepar/README.md

 **Change Vector4:**

-Same as above except the method takes four float values which represent one Vector4.
-Can be used to change material color.
-If multiple Game Objects share the same material, changing the parameter once for any Game Object using the material will change it for all Game Objects.
-To change a uniform on a material, such as color, the parameter must use the internal uniform name.
-These names can be found in the shader files.
+This method is used to change the certain color of a Game Object at runtime.

 ```tsx
 import type {IChangeParamaterVec4} from 'react-native-deepar';